cbtham/rhoai-genai-workshop/docs/readme-workshop.md

 - ***Model route***: Select check box for "Make deployed models available through an external route" this will enable us to send requests to the model endpoint from outside the cluster
 - ***Token authentication***: Select check box for "Require token authentication" this makes it so that sending requests to the model endpoint requires a token, which is important for security.
 You can leave the service account name as default-name.

-9. Wait for the model to finish deploy and the status turns green.
+11. Wait for the model to finish deploy and the status turns green.
     > Note: It may take up to a few minutes depending on model size.

     ![Image](../img/03/3.1.4.png)
+12. In production deployment, you might want to adjust the vllm parameter args to fit your use case, for example increase context length or apply certain quantization.
+Every use case is different and there is no silver bullet for a config that fits all.

 ### 4. Query Model Inference Endpoint